Learn about the differences between reflowable and fixed layouts, their uses, and benefits.

 When should I choose reflowable layout?

-This is the more popular form of layouts for reading on mobile devices and for a reason of course, viewing comfort for readers.
-If you’re writing a short-story or novel, your readers will want you to choose reflowable layout.
+This is the more popular form of layouts for reading on mobile devices and for a reason, of course, the readers' viewing comfort.
+If you’re writing a short story or novel, your readers will want you to choose reflowable layout.

 Why do we at Kotobee Author allow you to use both layout options in the same ebook?